-suggests values of $10^9 \ cm^{-3}$ , the CODET model shown maximum values of $10^9 \ cm^{-3}$ , which is agreement to values reported in the literature.
-These behaviour are shown in Figure 6 and it is in agreement with the work of Kramar et al. (2014).
-Additionally, we have focused in the active region belts (Abramenko et al. 2010) and their structures as ARs and non-polar CHs.
+The density maps from the CODET model are quite well correlated with the magnetic field strength.
+Tripathi et al. (2008) found that the density in an AR is $10^{10.5}$ and references therein suggests values of 10^9 cm-3.
+The CODET model shows maximum values of 10^9 cm-3, which is agreement with values reported in the literature.
+These behaviors are shown in Figure 6 and they are in agreement with the work of Kramar et al. (2014).
+Additionally, we have focused on the active region belts (Abramenko et al. 2010) and their structures as ARs and non-polar CHs.

-The emission description (Equation 9) is related to the optically thin emission.
-Using in the same way to definition of Differential Emission Measure (DEM) (Hannah & Kontar 2012; Aschwanden 2005; Warren et al. 1998), in our approach the density and temperature profiles are defined a priori from the equations 5 and 8.
-Also, we include the contribution function and the atomic data from CHIANTI atomic database 8.0 for EUV lines, in the same way was presented at Fontenla et al. (2014).
+The emission description (Equation (9)) is related to the optically thin emission.
+In our approach, using the definition of DEM in the same way (Warren et al. 1998; Aschwanden 2005; Hannah & Kontar 2012), the density and temperature profiles are defined a priori from Equations (5) and (8).
+Also, we include the contribution function and the atomic data from the CHIANTI atomic database 8.0 for EUV lines, in the same way was presented at Fontenla et al. (2014).

-The emission maps were explored in three layers: R = 1.33, 1.42, 1.60 $R{\odot}$ and two wavelengths 19.3nm and 21.1nm.
-Regions with higher values in emission are related to regions with higher values in density that are the ARs (figures 7, 8 and 6).
-We mainly focus on ARs and CHs inside a belt of $\pm 40^{\circ}$ around the solar equator because the PFSS do not describe regions located in latitudes > $\pm 50^{\circ}$ adequately (Abramenko et al. 2010), therefore it is not reliable for modelling polar CHs.
-This is corroborated by visual inspection of the observed images from EIT/SOHO in 19.5nm and AIA/SDO in 19.3nm and 21.1nm.
+The emission maps were explored in three layers: R = 1.33, 1.42, and 1.60 R{\odot} and two wavelengths 19.3 and 21.1 nm.

+Regions with higher values in emission are related to regions with higher values in density, which are the ARs (Figures 6-8).
+We mainly focus on ARs and CHs inside a belt of $\pm 40^{\circ}$ around the solar equator because the PFSS do not describe regions located in latitudes $>\pm 50^{\circ}$ adequately (Abramenko et al. 2010); therefore, it is not reliable for modeling polar CHs.
+This is corroborated by visual inspection of the observed images from EIT/SOHO in 19.5 nm and AIA/SDO in 19.3 and 21.1 nm.
 The ARs and non-polar CHs are reconstructed adequately.
 Non-polar CHs and regions between ARs that may harbour filaments are also in agreement with observations.
-Additionally, Warren et al. (2012) describe an inverse correlation between the emission measure (EM) and unsigned magnetic flux for lower (approx, transition region) temperatures, while the emission measure and unsigned flux is directly related for very high temperatures.
+Additionally, Warren et al. (2012) describe an inverse correlation between the EM and unsigned magnetic flux for lower (approximate, transition region) temperatures, while the EM and unsigned flux are directly related for very high temperatures.
 The inverse EM and unsigned magnetic flux relationship may explain the temperature maps presented in this paper.
-Therefore the piece of evidence on EUV spectral line considerations and the physics-based model can be in accordance on the results.
+Therefore, the evidence on EUV spectral line considerations and the physics-based model can both be in accordance with the results.